You are here

 Chair of the Warren D. White Award:

-This award is in honor of the late Fred Nathanson, and is sponsored by the IEEE Radar Systems Panel of the Aerospace and Electronic Systems Society.
-The purpose of this award is to grant international recognition for outstanding contributions to the radar art by IEEE/AESS members.
+This award is in honor of the late Fred Nathanson and is sponsored by the IEEE Radar Systems Panel of the AES Society.
+The purpose of this award is to grant international recognition for outstanding contributions to the radar art.
 The goals of the Radar Systems Panel in granting this award are to encourage individual effort and to foster increased participation by developing radar engineers.
-Established to grant recognition for outstanding contributions to the radar art, this award, consisting of a plaque and honorarium, is to recognize a member of AESS who has not exceeded the age of 40 in the year nominated.
+Established to grant recognition for outstanding contributions to the radar art, this award, consisting of a plaque and honorarium, is to recognize a member of AESS who has not exceeded the age of 40 in the year of award receipt.
 Nominees must be a member (in any grade) of IEEE/AESS and must have made outstanding contributions to the radar art; nominations must permit appraisal of the contributions.

-Please use the nomination form found here, do not use the any nomination form but this one.
+Please use the *NEW* nomination form found here.
+These are new and updated instructions, do not use any nomination form but this one.

 Chair of the Fred Nathanson Memorial Radar Award: